 Several scholarships are awarded to our undergraduates each year, some based upon recommendations of our undergraduate scholarship committee and others based on competitive application.

-1. SCHOLARSHIPS BASED UPON FACULTY RECOMMENDATION (no application needed)
+I. SCHOLARSHIPS BASED UPON FACULTY RECOMMENDATION (no application needed)

-A. C. OLIN BALL
+1. C. OLIN BALL Recipients

 This scholarship is awarded to a student who excels in the food engineering courses required for undergraduates in Food Science.
 It is in honor of Dr. C. Olin Ball, who was an internationally recognized food engineer specializing in heat sterilization of food.
 Dr. Ball was a member of the Rutgers faculty for several years and served as Chairman of the Department of Food Science.

-B. DICK H. KLEYN MEMORIAL AWARD
+2. DICK H. KLEYN MEMORIAL AWARD Recipients

 This award is given each year in honor of Professor Dick H. Kleyn, a long-time member of the faculty of Food Science, who died in December 1993.
 It was established by Professor Kleyns’ family, colleagues, former students, and friends to commemorate his dedication to undergraduate education in the Department of Food Science.
 This award is in recognition of interest in Food Science as a career and achievements in the first year of study at Rutgers University.

-C. LLOYD K. RIGGS
+3. LLOYD K. RIGGS Recipients

 This scholarship honors Dr. Lloyd K. Riggs, who was an internationally recognized nutritionist and friend of the Department of Food Science.
 It is awarded to a student who has demonstrated leadership and activity in the undergraduate Food Science Club, while also performing well in academic endeavors.

-D. ELIZABETH F. STIER
+4. ELIZABETH F. STIER Recipients

 This scholarship honors Dr. Stier, who coordinated the undergraduate program in Food Science from 1952-1978, and served as the Graduate Director from the late 1950's until her retirement in 1987.
 It is dedicated to an undergraduate woman in Food Science who has demonstrated proficiency in academics while also being active in extracurricular activities, particularly the New York Institute of Food Technology, or the Central Jersey Institute of Food Technologists.

-E. MOST IMPROVED STUDENT
+5. MOST IMPROVED STUDENT Recipients

 This Scholarship recognizes a student who steadily improves through their academic career and is looking to successfully graduate.
 The award recognizes that it is possible to excel in academic studies even as one goes through ups and downs and to steadily improve.

-F. TRIUMPH AWARD
+6. TRIUMPH AWARD Recipients